akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ### Receptionist has moved

 The receptionist had a name clash with the default Cluster Client Receptionist at `/system/receptionist` and will now instead either run under `/system/localReceptionist` or `/system/clusterReceptionist`.

 The path change makes it impossible to do a rolling upgrade from 2.5 to 2.6 if you use Akka Typed and the receptionist as the old and the new nodes receptionists will not be able to communicate.

+### Cluster Receptionist using own Distributed Data

+In 2.5 the Cluster Receptionist was using the shared Distributed Data extension but that could result in undesired configuration changes if the application was also using that and changed for example the `role` configuration.

+In 2.6 the Cluster Receptionist is using it's own independent instance of Distributed Data.

+This is another reason why it's unsupported to do a rolling upgrade from 2.5 to 2.6 if you use Akka Typed and the receptionist.

 ### Akka Typed API changes